justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/readme.md

 Q. Is the encryption used Post-Quantum Computing resilient?
 A. As of now, no. While the clients use crazy strong encryption, it is not ready for PQC.
 We are exploring options to implement PQC safe encryption.

+Q. When a message is deleted, does it remove it from all that I sent it to?
+A. Yes.
+When a message or conversation is removed, it will be removed for all people involved as well as removed from the server.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.